PaulRivier/kiwi/README.md

 ...
 ```

-But these are NOT acceptables, because of the lack of newlines, or
+But these are NOT acceptable, because of the lack of newlines, or
 because of undue presence of ':'.

 ```